 If you’re already outsourcing functions such as customer support, web design, or manufacturing, the advantages of outsourcing security might seem familiar to you.
 These are some of the key benefits to having a managed provider take care of your cyber security needs:

 - Cost Savings: Because MSSP costs for analysts, security appliances/applications and facilities are distributed across their entire customer base, you end up paying a reasonable fee.
+An MSSP can provide you with an entire team of security experts working to protect your network, at a fraction of the cost it would take to build your own team.
 For example, you might have to pay an annual fee of $75,000 for access to an MSSP’s protection—which pales in comparison to in-house costs.
-You might pay $75,000 for the necessary cyber security equipment and software and then pay 3 IT security specialists $72,000 each per year (plus benefits).
+You might pay $75,000 for the necessary cyber security equipment and software and then pay 3 IT security specialists an additional $75,000 each per year (plus benefits).
 It’s no surprise that cost-savings are an attractive benefit of outsourcing.

 - Security Expertise: We recently wrote about the network security skills shortage that is plaguing the business world.
 It’s hard enough to find IT security professionals for an in-house team, let alone pay for them.
 With an MSSP, you have a dedicated team of security specialists to ensure your network is as protected as possible.
 These professionals are also able to keep up with the latest security trends in ways that many in-house teams can’t due to other responsibilities.